smbstudio/smb1base/src/tiled_levels/generated/!!!README!!!.txt

-The contents of these folders are generated every time you build via scripts/config_generator/run.ps1.
+The contents of this folder are generated every time you build via scripts/config_generator/run.ps1.
+Do not edit anything manually here.